yalyakoob/yalyakoob/README.md

 ## Hi I'm Youssef <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 Hello There!
-My name is Youssef and I am Data Scientist with a passion for all things data,statistics, and engineering.
+My name is Youssef and I am a Data Scientist with a passion for all things data,statistics, and engineering.
 I Spend most of time coding outstanding projects, cleaning data, and experimenting with different maching learning algorithms.

 :mailbox: You can find me on: